Catherine is a proponent for responsible stewardship of our natural resources and covers topics of plant life and sustainable living.

 Instant gratification may be the way of the world today, but nature runs by a different clock.
 Gardening teaches patience and forces us to slow down and follow the seasonal cycles of rest and growth.
-Reducing fertilizer use is a good first step.
+Reducing fertilizer applications is a good first step.

-4 Reasons to Avoid Excess Fertilizer Applications:
+5 Reasons to Avoid Fertilizer Overuse

 - The accumulation of salts will weaken both plant health and soil structure.

 - Random applications of fertilizer will promote unnecessary new growth flushes which increase insect damage.